Blog / Outsourcing Foundations

 How to use this playbook

-Outsourcing foundations: build the system before you hire supports the same sequence used across the OutsourcedU playbooks: clarify the work, document the standard, train the remote team member, review output, and expand ownership only after quality is consistent.
-Skipping any part of that sequence usually creates avoidable rework.
+Outsourcing foundations: build the system before you hire fits the same basic path used across OutsourcedU: choose the work, write the rule, train the person, check the result, and add more only when the work is steady.
+Skipping steps usually creates cleanup work.

 FAQ